Summer BBQ Series: How to Grill the Perfect Steak

 Summer BBQ hack: Bring in a master

-The best BBQ tip we can throw you this summer is to spend less time around the barbie and more time in the pool (with a cold drink in hand).
+The best BBQ tip we can throw you this summer is to spend less time around the barbecue and more time in the pool (with a cold drink in hand).
 How?
-By bringing in a private chef and BBQ master to do the job for you.
+Bring a private chef and BBQ master to do the job for you.
 You get to spend more time with friends and enjoy dish after dish of sizzling BBQ meats and fresh sides prepared by your chef.
 Have a bit of banter, learn some more cheffing tips and tricks, and kick back as we handle the clean-up afterwards.

 Asian-looking-chef-cooking